Sky9531/Codecademy-Learners-Mockup-Data/README.md

 - Investigate different schools' preferences for Codecademy courses.
 - Determine courses preferred by learners from New York and Chicago.

-## Files
-- `codecademy_learners_data.sql`: SQL script containing queries to analyze the data.
-- `README.md`: Markdown file providing an overview of the project and instructions for usage.

 ## Instructions
 1. Clone this repository to your local machine.